Identification Capacity of the Discrete-Time Poisson Channel: System Models and Main Results

-In the following, we define achievable ID rate and ID capacity for our system model. \begin{definition} \begin{enumerate} \item The rate $R$ of a randomized $(n,N,\lambda_1,\lambda_2)$ ID code for the channel $W$ is $R=\frac{\log\log(N)}{n}$ bits. \item The ID rate $R$ for $W$ is said to be achievable if for $\lambda \in (0,\frac{1}{2})$ there exists an $n_0(\lambda)$, such that for all $n\geq n_0(\lambda)$ there exists an $(n,2^{2^{nR}},\lambda,\lambda)$ randomized ID code for $W$. \item The RI capacity $C_{ID}(W,\pmax,\pavg)$ of the channel $W$ under the peak and average power constraints \eqref{eq:peakPower} and \eqref{eq:averagePower} is the supremum of all achievable rates. \end{enumerate} \end{definition} The following Theorem characterizes the RI capacity of the DTPC $W$ under peak and average power constraints $\pmax$ and $\pavg$, respectively. \begin{theorem} The RI capacity $C_{ID}(W,\pmax,\pavg)$ of the channel $W$ under peak and average power constraints $\pmax$ and $\pavg$, respectively, is given by
+\end{definition} The error $\mu_1^{(i)}$ in \eqref{eq:firsterror} is called the error of the first kind, which is produced by channel noise and fits the same error definition as for a transmission code.
+In addition, we have another kind of error $\mu_2^{(i,j)}$ called the error of the second kind \eqref{eq:seconderror}, which results from the ID code construction.
+In contrast to transmission code, we permit a degree of overlap among the decoding sets in the case of ID codes.
+This results in both a double exponential increase in the rate (e.g., for DMCs) and introduces another kind of error as described in \eqref{eq:seconderror}. \\ In the following, we define achievable ID rate and ID capacity for our system model. \begin{definition} \begin{enumerate} \item The rate $R$ of an $(n,N,\lambda_1,\lambda_2)$ RI code for the channel $W$ is $R=\frac{\log\log(N)}{n}$ bits. \item The ID rate $R$ for $W$ is said to be achievable if for $\lambda \in (0,\frac{1}{2})$ there exists an $n_0(\lambda)$, such that for all $n\geq n_0(\lambda)$ there exists an $(n,2^{2^{nR}},\lambda,\lambda)$ RI code for $W$. \item The RI capacity $C_{ID}(W,\pmax,\pavg)$ of the channel $W$ under the peak and average power constraints \eqref{eq:peakPower} and \eqref{eq:averagePower} is the supremum of all achievable rates. \end{enumerate} \end{definition} The following Theorem characterizes the RI capacity of the DTPC $W$ under peak and average power constraints $\pmax$ and $\pavg$, respectively. \begin{theorem} The RI capacity $C_{ID}(W,\pmax,\pavg)$ of the channel $W$ under peak and average power constraints $\pmax$ and $\pavg$, respectively, is given by